John-W-Stevens/feel-the-mern/README.txt

 What is it?
-A quick and convenient way to launch a MERN project.
+A CLI that offer a quick and convenient way to launch a MERN project.

-This is a work in progress, though functions well for simple projects.
+This is a work in progress, though it functions well for simple projects.

+Create an

 How to use it:
 - clone the repo into your root folder (git@github.com:John-W-Stevens/feel-the-mern.git)
 - add the lines below to your .zshrc file (make sure to save and the run: source ~/.zshrc)
 	- You need ttab for this to launch (npm install -g ttab)
+	- This will not work properly unless you have python3 and mongodb installed
+- create an empty project directory and cd into it
-- in your terminal run: feel-the-mern
+- once inside your project directory run: feel-the-mern

 setup-server(){
 	git init